-Séraphin is an intensely flavoured red wine made from 100% Grenache.
+Séraphin is an intensely flavoured red wine made almost entirely from Grenache and this year with a little Clairette added.
 The forty year old vines grow in quartz and limestone clay and Julien treats the vines using biodynamic techniques including nettle and fenugreek sprays.

-The grapes ripened well in the warm 2017 summer.
+The grapes ripened well in the 2021 summer.
 The grapes were picked by hand and then completely destemmed before being macerated for 2 weeks to extract the colour from the skins.

 Very little of this wine is produced so we are lucky to have our small allocation.